msranjana/SL_FoodDeliverySystem/README.md

 # Food Delivery System

-This is a simple RESTful API for managing a food ordering system.
+This is a simple RESTful API for managing a food ordering system for **Milestone1** under **TCE**.
 It supports operations to manage the menu, place orders, and track order statuses.
 The API is built with **Express** and **Node.js**, and it uses a cron job to update the order statuses (e.g., "Preparing", "Out for Delivery", "Delivered").

 ## Features